ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 When the API connect instance is created in your space for the organization, you should get the following screen.
 Notice that you can create only one instance of API connect per bluemix space.

 ![APIC Instance Created](./images/bluemix-apiccreated.png)

-The bold red box belongs to Bluemix, the Hamburger (small red box) give menus specific to Bluemix.
+* The bold red box belongs to Bluemix, the Hamburger (small red box) give menus specific to Bluemix.

-The bold blue box belongs to API Connect, the chevrons (small blue box) gives menus specific to API connect.
+* The bold blue box belongs to API Connect, the chevrons (small blue box) gives menus specific to API connect.

 We also instantiate the Portal associated to the Sandbox catalog.
 Click on the API Connect instance from your catalog, Go to *Dashboard* (within API Connect), click on the Sandbox catalog, then on the menu bar, click on *Settings*, then on the navigation panel, click on Portal, and select *IBM Developer Portal*, click the Save icon.
 This will instanciate an instance of a site within Drupal, when it is completed you will receive an email.

 ![APIC Portal Configuration](./images/bluemix-configportal.png)

 # Step 2 - Expose an existing REST API
 For this lab, we will work directly in the Manager in Bluemix instead of using the toolkit.
 >**Note**: Using the toolkit (locally) or using manager  directly (remote server) is a pretty important decision.
-Using the toolkit allows to use a Source Control Management system and perform micro versioning as well as backup of the various yaml (and wsdls).
+Using the toolkit allows to use a Source Control Management System and perform micro versioning as well as backup of the various yaml (and wsdls).
 It also provides a local experience with a very low response time.
 Using the Manager simplifies sharing the API Drafts.
 In reality, there are ways to benefit of both approaches.

 In this first step, we assume that a developer of an API is providing you the Swagger associated with that API.
 The developer is using WAS Liberty as the runtime and he also uses JAX-RS annotations along apidiscovery feature.
 This allows him to get a Swagger easily consumed by API Connect.
 Download the Swagger [here](./materials/step2/QuoteManagementAPI_AW_S.yaml) on your file system, for example under C:\\IBM\\Afterwork